danielabar/meal_composer/docs/meal_plan_gen_todo.md

 # Meal Plan Generation TODOs

+- composer service currently only works with specific: breakfast, lunch, dinner
 - plan show: also show/link to macro target and meal structure (a few more details mini view to remind user what it was)
 - edge case: don't allow deletion of meal structures or macro targets that are in use by plan(s)
   - nicer: show which plans and offer to delete plans as well - modal experience